emmajanedrews/base-template/_posts/2017-11-03-be-sure-to-ask-an-agent-these-questions.md

 Also, do they reach out to other agents, or do they simply put your home on the MLS, and that’s it?

-You’ll also want ask about their success rates. **How many homes do they sell in a year?**
+You’ll also want to ask about their success rates. **How many homes do they sell in a year?**

 **Do they know the average listing price to selling price?&nbsp;**These are all important for you to determine before settling with a particular agent.